Skip to main content

 Flow A — Outbound CRUD webhooks (summary)

 Configured in the same settings page but under the Webhook URL / events section.
 Fires on contact/status/source create/update/delete events inside your workspace.
-Signed with HMAC-SHA256, retries three times with 0/2/4s backoff, 30-second timeout.
+Signed with HMAC-SHA256, up to 3 attempts with 1s and 2s waits between retries, 30-second timeout.
 See the full guide and payload schema at Webhooks Overview.
 Security and signature verification at Webhook Security.
 Full event catalogue at Webhook Events.

 Troubleshooting